Maddy54652/CI-Lisp/README.md

 Still on task 2.
 Compiles once again after a long time of not compiling.
 Recognizes symbols, but still has its own errors.

+12.12.18 Midnight:
+I may be done with this assignment for the semester, but I'm not finished with it in my heart!

 Progress:
 TASK 1-COMPLETE
 TASK 2-IN PROGRESS